 Analysis of the domestic economy is intended to ascertain the ability of the country's public and private institutions to respond to the opportunities and challenges that the policy creates and to facilitate interventions to bridge the capacity gap.
 For instance, a focus on employment of citizens provides the opportunity to develop relevant skills.
-Promoting local content will probably add cost and time to the project, but in the long-run, building local skills will help build local support for the partnership by showing clearer economic benefit to the local community.
-The absence of such capacity identifies a need for a policy that builds relevant skills deficit, the analysis implies the need for the government and the investor to institute corrective measures.
+Promoting local content should be balanced against the costs and time added to the project, noting that the long-run, building local skills will help build local support for the partnership by showing clearer economic benefit to the local community and will lower operating costs over time.
+The absence of local capacity identifies a need for policies that build relevant skills to promote employment.
+In the case of an identifiable skills deficit, governments and investors should work together to institute measures to address the deficit.

-Hence the need for policymakers to consider and assess the following:
+Policymakers should consider and assess the following:

-- > What state institutions exist to enforce policy and monitor performance? - > Can private institutions meet project demand and standards competitively? - > What national firms exist to respond to project requirements for goods and services? - > What are the main opportunities?
+- > What state institutions exist to develop and enforce policy and monitor performance? - > Can existing private institutions meet the project's demand and standards competitively? - > What national firms exist to respond to project requirements for goods and services? - > What are the main opportunities?
 In many cases, there are quick wins and opportunities that correspond to sectors where the capacity of local SMEs already meets the requirements of the industry. - > What are the main constraints and capacity challenges? - > What levels of resources are necessary to bridge the capacity gap?

-This will result in a capacity gap analysis of local SMEs, and individual workers that will pave the way for a roadmap for training.
+This effort should result in a capacity gap analysis of local SMEs, and individual workers that will pave the way for a roadmap for training.